labgem/microscope-user-doc/docs/content/metabolism/antismash.rst

 Each predicted cluster is associated to a **Cluster type** defined by antiSMASH.

-How to explore this secondary metabolite clusters?
+How to explore a secondary metabolite cluster?
 ---------------------------------------

 The `AntiSMASH cluster visualization window <https://microscope.readthedocs.io/en/latest/content/metabolism/domainviewer.html>`_